Friday, September 19, 2025

 Shock and disbelief washed over me like a tidal wave.
 This couldn’t be true, she was coming home today after a two week stay at the West Virginia University Medical Center in Morgantown.
 The surgery she’d had to deaden the nerves connected to her hip was a success.
 The excruciating pain she’d endured over the last couple of years was over and now she could come home and get better.
 These were my thoughts as I tried to process the devastating news that my beautiful mother was gone.
 Gone, as in never coming home.
 Gone, as in I would never see her again this side of heaven.
 Gone.”

 My before and after has a happy ending after decades.
-God stepped in and miraculously healed every broken place, and today I needed to return to the place where my parents bodies lay side by side waiting for the glorious resurrection when Jesus returns.
-One day I’ll join them beyond the veil, but until then, I’ll place flowers in the vase, and remember.
+God stepped in and miraculously healed every broken place, and today I needed to return to the place where my parents' bodies lie side by side waiting for the glorious resurrection when Jesus returns.
+One day I’ll join them beyond the veil, but until then, I’ll place flowers in the vase and remember.

 Friday, November 29, 2024